Hen parties seem to get bigger and flashier every year, but bigger doesn’t always mean better when it comes to a hen do.

 As COVID rages on, the duo behind bespoke hen do planning service Feste have seen a rise in micro weddings – and as a result, micro hen dos.
 More intimate, more flexible and ultimately less stress.

 “My wedding was moved several times this year due to covid,” says Emilee, one half of Feste.
+(And you can see the gorgeous laidback London wedding they ended up having here!)
 “We were so fed up with the stress of rearranging and were very keen to get married.
 Rather than postpone until next year, we went ahead with a small wedding and it was the best decision.
 I also managed to have a micro hen do a few weeks before – just me and my four best friends – and I can honestly say that I would recommend a micro hen do to anyone, even if covid wasn’t a factor.
 It was so much more intimate, way less stressful and so much more luxe!

 “We just had four London girls to consider, whose tastes were all perfectly aligned.
 And because there were less of us we could afford to splash out on some real treats like a blow-out dinner at a fancy winery, beauty treatments for us all and an amazing seaside pad.”